-The reason many educational systems fall short is they fail to address the first four fundamental levels, assuming that students come to class ready to absorb and ready to learn.
-My role is to help students learn to thrive in the face of a system where odds are stacked against them—and to give them the level of instruction that I wished I had had at that age.
-My job is to complement the learning that takes place in the classroom and the home by filling in the gaps, plus providing a space for students to learn and a process for integrating what they learn.
+The reason many educational systems fall short is that they fail to address the first four fundamental levels, assuming that students come to class ready to absorb and learn.
+My role is to help students thrive in the face of a system where odds are stacked against them—and to give them the level of instruction that I wished I had had at that age.
+My job is to complement the learning that takes place in the classroom and the home by filling in the gaps.
+Plus, I provide a space for learning and a process for integrating the acquired knowledge.
 I strive to ultimately reactivate curiosity and love of learning in all my students.

-People might call me a generalist, but the fact is I feel like my extensive academic background has served to enable me to be something of a specialist in everything to help teens prepare for and succeed in high school and college—including all levels of math through Calculus, Chemistry, Physics, Biology, English, Spanish, French, and History.
+My extensive academic background has served to enable me to help teens prepare for and succeed in high school and college—including all levels of math, Chemistry, Physics, Biology, English, Spanish, French, and History.

 I do both remedial and enrichment instruction and also work with kids who have ADD, ADHD, and various learning disabilities.
-I’ve discovered that the key is treating them as individuals.
-One size never fits all.
-I change the dynamic by helping each of them to learn how to organize their learning to help them understand the ways in which their particular disability impacts their learning.
+I have learned that the key is to treat them as individuals.
+Since one size never fits all.
+I help each of them to understand how to organize their learning so they will find the ways in which their particular disability impacts their learning process.
 I then work with them to devise methods to overcome their personal challenges.

-I guide students through home study courses in all subjects, as well.
-I work in an online collaboration with self-paced online courses, using my curricula together with theirs to assist students to complete entire courses in an accelerated time-frame.
+I have guided students through home study courses as well.
+I work in an online collaboration with self-paced online courses and using my curricula together with theirs, assist students in completing entire courses in an accelerated time-frame.

 I eventually plan to train a network of Accelerated Education Specialists around the US in my approach to tutoring.
-In addition to my online SAT and ACT courses, I’m in the process of completing a book about how to master the SAT, another for parents about how to provide academic support for their teenage students, and still another on how to write killer college admissions essays.
-Plus, I’m developing my career as a speaker at schools and other environments where I can help young people change their lives.
+In addition to my online SAT and ACT courses, I am in the process of completing a book about how to master the SAT, another for parents about how to provide academic support for their children, and still another on how to write college admissions essays.
+Plus, I am developing my career as a speaker at schools and other institutions where I can help young people change their lives.

 Life is good!
 Helping young people make their way through the tangled web of modern life to levels of genuine academic, professional, and personal excellence always gives me a boost.
 Plus, I always have my little Boston Terrier, Bella, to make me laugh.